Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Kent State and its opponents have scored at least 65 points -- this matchup's over/under -- just one time this season.
+- Kent State has combined with its opponents to put up more than 65 points just one time this season.

-- Buffalo and its opponents have combined to score more than 65 points in one game this season.
+- Buffalo's games have gone over 65 points in just one opportunity this season.

-- The two teams combine to average 53.8 points per game, 11.2 less than the over/under in this contest.
+- This contest's over/under is 13.2 points greater than the 51.8 these two squads combine to allow per game this season.

-- The 51.8 combined points per game that these two squads have allowed this season are 13.2 fewer than the 65 over/under in this contest.
+- The average total in Golden Flashes games this season is 64, one point fewer than Saturday's total of 65 .

-- In 2021, games involving the Bulls have averaged a total of 55.6 points, 9.4 fewer than this game's set over/under.
+- The 55.6 PPG average total in Bulls games this season is 9.4 points fewer than this game's over/under.

 Kent State Stats and Trends